 0808 801 0331

 Childhood trauma damages families and relationships.
 Survivors often suffer from post-traumatic stress disorder, isolation, anxiety and depression.
-Some use damaging coping mechanisms such as substance misuse and self-harming.

 You cannot support someone if you are not supporting yourself first.

 The more knowledge you have about the impact of abuse, the better you will understand the survivor’s experiences, triggers and reactions that currently may feel bewildering to you.
 Our series of booklets on this website are a useful first step to learning more.
 Read them here.

 Ask the survivor what they need.
 Don’t assume that you know what’s best for them and push them in that direction.
 Nobody likes to feel controlled or patronised, but survivors will feel extremely sensitive to any form of control.